Hindus believe there are many paths to God - discover how you can include them in guiding

 Hindus worship in temples.
 Some Hindus pray three times a day and can do so anywhere.

-Like Buddhists, Hindus believe Karma.
+Like Buddhists, Hindus believe in Karma.
 They also believe in the notions of rebirth or reincarnation.

 Points to consider

 Most Hindus do not eat beef, and many are vegetarians.
 See our dietary requirements information to ensure that you cater for all dietary needs.

 Some members may need to pray three times a day.
 Discuss what support and resources they may need to accommodate this, including a quiet space and time away from activities.